chris2fr/seeshootcom/_source/en/studio_rental/index.md

 You have a 40 sq meter or 450 sq-foot photo studio to use.
 It is an old operating room.
 Cool!
 There also is a 10 sq meter annex to depose materiel.
 {: .margin_1line}

 The studio is equipped with a product-shot table, two flashes and soon with two frenels.
 The is a cloth background.
+Here is a video of the rental studio in action on France 3 : <https://www.youtube.com/watch?v=t1k8PqMG6cE>.
 {: .margin_1line}

 Should you need extra equipment or a paper background, it will be available to you by rental.